ChandraCXC/iris-docs/markdown/threads/science/index.md

 #### Synopsis:

-Since version 1.2, Iris has added several science capabilities built upon the powerful SED building and modeling already implemented in the previous versions of the tool, making Iris even more useful for astronomers.
-In this thread, we discuss how you can interpolate and smooth SEDs, shift SEDs to any cosmological redshift, and calculate the flux through a given interval or a photometric filter.
+Iris has several science capabilities built upon the powerful SED building and modeling already implemented in the previous versions of the tool, making Iris even more useful for astronomers.
+In this thread, we discuss how you can interpolate and smooth SEDs, shift SEDs to another cosmological redshift, and calculate fluxes through given intervals or a photometric filters from the data or model.

-New to Iris 2.1, users can now integrate under fitted model components as well as directly under the SED data.

 **Related Links:**